suhanth94/Ticker/README.md

 # Improvements

 1. For now, for the third API which is about retreiving instrument specific statistics, it can improved by maintaining a map of dequeues like did for the global dequeue which would be much more quicker in time complexity, assuming that we are okay with having more space complexity.
+2. Can tackle non-blocking situation in better way making it in asynchronous format.

 # Overall